You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Proventil-hfa is a drug marketed by Kindeva and is included in one NDA.

 The generic ingredient in PROVENTIL-HFA is albuterol sulfate.
 There are thirty-eight drug master file entries for this compound.
-Forty-eight suppliers are listed for this compound.
+Forty-nine suppliers are listed for this compound.
 Additional details are available on the albuterol sulfate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Proventil-hfa